creativeArtie/ChainerJS/README.md

 * `ready(func)` calls func after loading is completed.
 * `pathFromModel()`, `pathFromScript(value)`, `pathFromHTML()` shows where to look for a path
 * `update(id, value)` inform a model that one of its field has been updated.
-* It comes functions to edit the element where the attribute is found.
+* `get()` gets the underlining HTML tag.
+In the future, this HTML taga can be deleted.

 ##Generator
 This is the most complex presenter due its abilty to produce more presenters.
 It has three parameters: a unique `data-*` attribute, generator category, and a run function.
 The attribute have this pattern `/^[0-9a-z]+(\-[0-9a-z]+)*$/`.
 The category uses `/[0-9a-zA-Z_]+/` pattern.
 Each generator attribute value is an array starts with a category.
 The generators only picks the tag with the same category.